-Upon release of this RFP and until final selection, Respondents shall not communicate with DMPED, its staff, or any other District staff about the RFP or matters related to the RFP, except as permitted under this RFP.
+Upon release of this RFP and until final selection, Respondents shall not communicate with DMPED or District staff about the RFP or issues related to the RFP except as permitted under this RFP.

 Selection Non-Binding

 The selection by the District of a Respondent indicates only the District's intent to negotiate with a Respondent, and the selection does not constitute a commitment by the District to execute a final agreement or contract with the Respondent.
 Respondents therefore agree and acknowledge that they are barred from claiming to have detrimentally relied on the District for any costs or liabilities incurred as a result of responding to this RFP.